On Non Ergodic Property of Bose Gas with Weak Pair Interaction: The Friedrichs diagrams

 \section{The Friedrichs diagrams}

-Now let us start to give a constructive description of the counterterms \(\Lambda_T\) such that the amplitude \(R(U)(t,-\infty)\rangle\) is finite, and the counterterms \(\Lambda_T\) satisfy the properties a) --- f) from the previous section.
+Now let us start to give a constructive description of the counterterms \(\Lambda_T\) such that the amplitude \(R(U)(t,-\infty)\rangle\) is finite, and the counterterms \(\Lambda_T\) satisfy the properties a) --- e) from the previous section.

 At first we represent \(U^t_{T,\varphi}(\vec{\tau})\), where \(T\) is some tree without shoots, as a sum taken over all so-called Friedrichs graphs \(\Phi\) concerned with \(T\).

 \textbf{Definition.} A Friedrichs graph \(\Phi_T\) concerned with the directed tree \(T\) without shoots is a set \((\tilde{V},R,Or,f^+,f^-,g)\), where \(\tilde{V}\) is a union of the set of vertices of \(T\) and the set \(\{\oplus\}\).
 Recall that there is a partial order on \(V_T\).
 We define a partial order on the set \(\tilde{V}\) if we put \(\forall v \in V_T\) \(\oplus> v\). \(f^+\) and \(f^-\) are the maps \(f^+,f^-:R\rightarrow V\) such that \(f^+(r)>f^{-}(r)\). \(Or\) is a map \(R\rightarrow \{+,-\}\) called an orientation. \(g\) is a function which to each pair \((v,r)\), \(v \in V_T\), \(r \in R\) such that \(f^+(r)=v\) or \(f^-(r)=v\) assigns \(+\) or \(-\).
 The graph \((\tilde{V},R,Or,f^+,f^-,g)\) must satisfy the property: if we consider \(\oplus\) as a vertex, the obtained graph is connected.